-- Health of both male and female at conception will determine how MTHFR is impacting your body and to what degree this will then impact the baby.
+- The health of both male and female at conception will determine how MTHFR is impacting your body and to what degree this will then impact the baby.

 - Well controlled or managed MTHFR problems will affect the health of a fetus, supporting the process through preconception will dramatically increase success.

 - What you do for your unborn child before pregnancy, during pregnancy and post pregnancy can affect 4 generations of DNA problems.